informalsystems/hermes/docs/spec/relayer/tla/README.md

 * in the absence of a relayer no packets can be delivered
 * ignores timeouts
 * unspecific what "sent" means.
-We suggest it means that a packet datagram is put wherever (TODO: Ilina please help) rather than executing `SendPacket`
+We suggest it means that a packet commitment is written in the provable store (in our model `ChainStore`) rather than executing `SendPacket`.

 As a result we suggest that the property should be decomposed into to properties: